 some years we decided to see if we could help more of our fellow dog

-for the labor.
-We do not make much on these things and we're not
+We never made much on these things and we're not

 quitting our day-jobs in hopes of making a business out of building &

 selling these kennels.
 We just want to be helpful without going

 broke.
 We know that no good deed goes unpunished and we think we're

 walking close to that line just by making these kennels available.

 the basic design concept is standardized.
 We build them according to